prashantshukla-qa/selenium-automation/README.md

 #### System Requirement:

-* JDK 1.8 or above (I hope that future releases are backword compatible)
+* JDK 1.8 or above (I hope that future releases are backward compatible)
 * Maven 3.1
 * Eclipse or IDE of choice in case there is need to update the script. (optional)